lisaychuang/vscode-fundamentals/docs/README.md

 ## Not just a new twist

 🙌 Best cross-platform [TypeScript](http://www.typescriptlang.org/) development experience available
+   - Typescript is a TYPED version of JS that supercedes regular JS.
    - Leverages TypeScript technology to give you insight into your regular JavaScript

 👌 A great .NET development experience on OS X and Linux
    - _finally_ an OS maker that doesn't lock us in
+   - Can now build [C#](https://en.wikipedia.org/wiki/C_Sharp_(programming_language)) project on VS Code!

 ⏩ Doesn't require a week of tweaking/config to get "right"